whyameye/WichitaALLBird/README.md

 ### Mode changes
 - replace startLed with random generation based on constraints in moves

+# Incomplete
+- no code currently to return to default mode after specified amount of time (commented out in code)

 # Current Status

+##16-Nov-2019
+- TODO: test if colors of LEDs are really changing
+- TODO: try mode change
+- TODO: add code mapping Arduino IDs to Serial ports

+##14-Nov-2019
 - sequence *appears* to generate but is not fully verified
 - deleting LEDs doesn't seem to be working correctly
 - sequences are never deleted/regenerated